 The comprehensive review in The Lancet only found

 Rashes and allergic reactions

 Any product can cause a skin allergy or allergic reaction.
 In rare cases, this can also occur in people using menstrual cups.
-The Lancet review found only six cases (0.18% of the total) where cups caused an allergic reaction or rash.
+The Lancet review found only

 As the materials that companies use to make menstrual cups can vary, some people may find that certain brands work better for them than others.

 Inserting any object into the vagina can irritate the urethra and introduce bacteria to the urinary tract.
 A small number of people find that this occurs when they use menstrual cups.

 Additionally, in rare cases, the cup may push up against the urethra and block it, leading to problems urinating.

 Medical scans showed that in all three of these cases, the menstrual cup was not in the correct position, which may have been the cause.

 Some evidence suggests that menstrual cups can dislodge IUDs, which can mean that they are no longer effective for preventing pregnancy.
 The Lancet reported that menstrual cup use led to an IUD becoming dislodged or coming out of the vagina in

 However, people who use an IUD may wish to avoid menstrual cups if they are worried about the potential risk of expulsion.